Sujata Day: Early life

-The daughter of an Indian-born mechanical engineer and a housewife Sujata became involved in the performing arts at a very young age.
-She began with dance (ballet, jazz, modern, hip hop, and East Indian folk and classical dance) and then became equally interested in acting, singing and musical theater.
-She continued to study and perform in school and community productions before heading west to pursue a professional acting career in Hollywood.
-She is of Bengali descent.
+Day is of Bengali descent.
+The daughter of an Indian-born mechanical engineer and a housewife, Day became involved in the performing arts at a very young age.
+She was involved with dance (ballet, jazz, modern, hip hop, and East Indian folk and classical dance) and later with acting, singing and musical theater.
+Of her childhood, she has stated that if she had seen more Brown representation on television, she might have had more inspiration to pursue a career in the arts.
+She nevertheless studied the arts and performed in school and community productions before pursueing a professional acting career in Hollywood.

 Career

-Sujata has appeared in a wide variety of television shows such as The Secret Life of the American Teenager, Campus Ladies, Buffy the Vampire Slayer, 7th Heaven, Greek, and The Loop.
+Day has appeared in a wide variety of television shows such as The Secret Life of the American Teenager, Campus Ladies, Buffy the Vampire Slayer, 7th Heaven, Greek, and The Loop.
 In 2007, she played a supporting role in the Warner Bros.-produced Sublime.
 She can be seen alongside Danny Glover and Snoop Doggy Dogg in the independent film Down for Life which premiered to rave reviews at the 2009 Toronto International Film Festival.

 In 2009 she appeared in the horror/comedy film The Last Lovecraft: Relic of Cthulhu, which screened at the 2010 Slamdance Film Festival.

 She starred as CeCe in the Issa Rae-created web comedy series The Misadventures of Awkward Black Girl.
 She continued her work with Rae on the HBO series, Insecure.

 In 2017, Day wrote, produced, directed and starred in a film called Cowboy and Indian, to be developed into a television series.

 On May 30, 2019, it was announced that Day will direct a film called Definition Please, for which she also wrote the script.
-It stars Ritesh Rajan and Jake Choi and was shot on location in Greensburg, Pennsylvania in the summer of 2019.
+It stars Ritesh Rajan and Jake Choi and was shot on location in Day's hometown of Greensburg, Pennsylvania in the summer of 2019.